YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This message indicates that the MUPIP LOAD failed to open input file ffff.

-Action: Please verify path and permission of input file ffff.
+Action: Please verify the path and permissions of input file ffff.

 ---------------------
 FILEPARSE